Sans25VS/3d-Food-Delivery-/README.md

-To create a visually appealing and informative README.md file for your GitHub repository "3D Burger App" that highlights your use of React Native, Three.js, Drei, Zustand, and Sketchfab models, you can follow this structure.
-Here's an example of what your README.md might look like:

 🍔 3D Burger App
 Welcome to the 3D Burger App!
 This project is a dynamic, interactive 3D burger-building application created using React Native for cross-platform development, Three.js for rendering stunning 3D models, Drei for simplifying Three.js integration, and Zustand for efficient state management.
 Models are sourced from Sketchfab to provide an immersive, realistic experience.